Sam Owen: Storylines

 Sam's refusal to rape Sophie results in Andy taking Sam to a cliff.
 Sam thinks they are going for another 'This way up' challenge, but Andy confronts Sam about not raping Sophie.
 Meanwhile, Dannii tells Russ that Andy raped her, and he goes looking for Sam.
 Russ eventually finds Sam and Andy, and a fight breaks out.
 The fight ends after Andy falls off the cliff and into the lake (presumably drowning).
 In a series of late night episodes, Andy returns to continue his assault on the Owens.
 When he kidnaps Nicole Owen, he lures Russ and Sam to an abandoned warehouse.
 When they get there Andy attacks them with a metal pole.
 Andy then reveals to both Nicole and Russ that Sam was also involved in the rapes.
 They are both shocked and disgusted.
 After Andy is killed.
 Russ and Nicole refuse to speak to Sam.

 After Sam confesses to his parents, they gave him the chance to turn himself in.
 Sam tells them he needs to say goodbye to Sophie and he confesses to her his involvement in the rapes.
 Sophie then tricks Sam into turning himself in to the police.
 Although Sam recants his confession, he is convicted of raping unidentified girls and is sentenced to 25 years to life in prison.
 He tells his parents not to visit him.
 Four months later he begins writing to Nicole and sending her visiting orders, begging for forgiveness from his sister.
 Nicole goes to visit Sam and tells him that he had turned her life upside down, and refused to forgive him.
 Wracked with guilt, Sam attempts suicide in prison and is hospitalised.
 During his time in hospital, he escapes by holding Nicole hostage, and goes on the run.
 He later returns, determined to get revenge on Sophie for tricking him into confessing to the police.
 While forcing Nicole to tell him where Sophie is, he learns that she is now Russ's girlfriend.
 Sam heads to The Dog in The Pond, where he coats the pub in petrol before storming in to kill Sophie.
 Calvin Valentine smashes a glass over his head to try and stop him, as a result, he drops his lighter and the crowded pub blows up.
 Sam is badly injured and eventually dies under the rubble of the burning pub.
 Melanie Burton, Joe Spencer, Olivia Johnson and Mel's twin, Sophie are also killed.

+Reception

+A writer from Inside Soap called Sam "Sophie's deranged ex".